Data Science Dojo hosted a data science interview AMA. It was a great opportunity to learn about data science career options, job roles, and skills.

 The Best thing to do is gain experience, and one of the best ways to gain experience is from community projects.
 Look for charitable organizations or community organizations that might not have a big budget to hire someone but are willing to have volunteers lead them in the right direction.

-For example, an environmental organization looking to collect donations.
+For example, an environmental organization is looking to collect donations.
 They have data about different potential cities to set up donation drives.
 You could conduct population & demographic analysis to find out about the best cities for setting up the donation drives.

 Q: There is a lot of competition for entry-level data science jobs.
 How do you stand out?